shirtsgroup/glycoinsulin_analysis/README.md

 =======================

 ## Description
-This is a repository for maintaining the important files for running or analyzing MD simulations of different insulin wildtypes and their glycovariants.
+This is a repository for maintaining important files for running or analyzing MD simulations of different insulin wildtypes and their glycovariants.
 Specifically, we adopted five X-ray/NMR structures of the insulin wildtype, whose details for file preparation for MD simulations are summarized below.

 | PDB code      | 4EYD           | 4EY9           | 4EY1           | 3I3Z                   | 2MVC               |
 |:-------------:|:--------------:|:--------------:|:--------------:|:----------------------:|:------------------:|